PynPoint/PynPoint/docs/near.rst

 The ``MEMORY`` and ``CPU`` setting can be adjusted.
 They define the number of images that is simultaneously loaded into the computer memory and the number of parallel processes that are used by some of the pipeline modules.

-Pipeline modules are added sequentially to the pipeline.
-Each pipeline module requires a ``name_in`` tag which is used by the pipeline to identifiy the module.
-Once added, modules can be executed either individually using ``pipeline.run_module(name_in)``, which takes the module's ``name_in`` tag as input, or all at once using using ``pipeline.run()``.
-All intermediate results (typically a stack of images) are stored in the database (`PynPoint_database.hdf5`) which allows the user to rerun particular processing steps without having to rerun the complete pipeline.
+Note that in addition to the config file above, the ``working_place`` directory is also used to store the database file (`PynPoint_database.hdf5`).
+This database stores all intermediate results (typically a stack of images), which allows the user to rerun particular processing steps without having to rerun the complete pipeline.

+Running PynPoint
+^^^^^^^^^^^^^^^^

-Example code snippets for the different steps to reduce NEAR data are included below.
+Example code snippets for the different steps to reduce NEAR data with PynPoint are included below.
 These code snippets can be executed in Python interactive mode, as a Jupyter notebook.py file, or combined into a python script and executed from the command line.

 The first steps are to initialize the pipeline and read in the data contained in the given ``input_place_in`` directory.
 Data are automatically divided into the chop A and chop B data sets.
 Here we also use the :class:`~pynpoint.processing.psfpreparation.AngleInterpolationModule` to calculate the parallactic angle for each individual frame, which is necessary for de-rotating and stacking of the frames after PSF subtraction::